On this page:

 The Applied Statistics degree requires 30 semester credits of course work.
 The prior mathematical training needed for entrance into the program has been kept to a minimum to accommodate students with undergraduate majors in fields such as biology, business, or one of the social sciences.
 The department makes provision for part-time degree candidates by offering all required courses in the late afternoon or evening.

-View Master of Science in Applied Statistics program information and degree requirements in the University Catalog.
+View Master of Science in Applied Statistics program information and degree requirements in the Academic Catalog.

 Requirements for admission to the program are set in part by the Graduate School and in part by the Statistics Program faculty.
 Graduate School admission criteria are described in detail in the Graduate School Policies and Procedures Manual, but the key points are summarized here.